-presentations to deploy to affected areas post-storm, such as those conducted in Santa Fe and Hitchcock in 2013; educational presentations aimed at informing consumers of important coverage, eligibility and claims information before issues arise; and networking events during which staff conduct presentations to smaller community groups as a means of identifying community needs and organizing larger educational events.
-To date, TWIA has coordinated a number of successful events, including the following: post-event meetings with Santa Fe and Hitchcock Chambers of Commerce; the Hitchcock Chamber of Commerce-sponsored Community Forum: Brainstorming the Hail Storm; educational presentations to community groups in Ingleside, Corpus, Aransas Pass, and Portland; a Q&A regarding TWIA Claims, Eligibility & Coverage and Funding issues hosted by the Rockport Chamber; the Coastal Bend Hurricane Conference in Robstown in May 2014; an open house forum in Mont Belvieu; an outreach effort in July 2014 in Galveston encompassing events coordinated with the City of La Marque Chamber, Independent Insurance Agents of Texas (IIAT), and the Galveston Board of Realtors; and FEMA Flood Risk and Insurance open houses and agent workshops in San Patricio and Aransas Counties in November 2014.
+Ultimately the program will include targeted strategies for a variety of objectives in the coastal areas.
+Staff is developing templates for three different outreach engagement formats, including: presentations to deploy to affected areas post-storm, such as those conducted in Santa Fe and Hitchcock in 2013; educational presentations aimed at informing consumers of important coverage, eligibility and claims information before issues arise; and networking events during which staff conduct presentations to smaller community groups as a means of identifying community needs and organizing larger educational events.
+To date, TWIA has coordinated a number of successful events, including the following: post-event meetings with Santa Fe and Hitchcock Chambers of Commerce; the Hitchcock Chamber of Commerce-sponsored Community Forum: Brainstorming the Hail Storm; educational presentations to community groups in Ingleside, Corpus, Aransas Pass, and Portland; a Q&A regarding TWIA Claims, Eligibility & Coverage and Funding issues hosted by the Rockport Chamber; the Coastal Bend Hurricane Conference in Robstown in May 2014; an open house forum in Mont Belvieu; an outreach effort in July 2014 in Galveston encompassing events coordinated with the City of La Marque Chamber, Independent Insurance Agents of Texas (IIAT), and the Galveston Board of Realtors; FEMA Flood Risk and Insurance open houses and agent workshops in San Patricio and Aransas Counties in November 2014; and a coastal community outreach meeting in Nueces County in December 2014 with TWIA Claims staff and local emergency management resources.